arvect/messageboard/README.md

-# messageboard
-An example of messageboard application by Scala and AngularJS
+#An example of messageboard application by Scala and AngularJS

 Scala ActorSystem bind itself to port 8080 which can be run any computer.
 It is better that the firewal turns off the incoming and outgoing tcp traffics except the one of webserver.
 The webserver usually is Apache or nginx and proxy the http post to the host where Scala ActorSystem runs.
 The web page containing AngularJS is placed in the directory of webserver by design.